morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 - **Use inline comments sparingly**.
 It is rarely necessary to explain individual lines of code.
 A brief comment might occasionally be needed to explain a block of code within a function, but if your function has several such blocks, consider refactoring the code into smaller functions.
 - **Remove all commented-out "dead code" or "legacy code"**.
 It's never a good idea to leave superseded or not-yet-live versions of the code in commented-out form within the source file.
 [These](http://programmers.stackexchange.com/questions/190096/can-commented-out-code-be-valuable-documentation) two [posts](http://programmers.stackexchange.com/questions/45378/is-commented-out-code-really-always-bad) on [StackExchange Programmers](http://programmers.stackexchange.com/) explain why.

-In addition, specific languages have guidelines about the best way to document code.
+In addition to these general rules, different languages have their own guidelines about the best way to document code.
+Here are some language-specific resources.

 #### Python
 Python code is expected to include **docstrings**.
 A docstring is a string surrounded by triple quotes `'''` that occurs as the first statement in a module, function, class, or method definition.
 Docstring conventions are laid out in [PEP 0257](https://www.python.org/dev/peps/pep-0257/).
 As stated therein: